evelynjulia/a500_notebooks/project_idea.md

 - Snow Depth
 - Min and Max temp

+**About NAEFS model**
+American model is GFS and then has perturbations Canadian model is GEM and then has perturbations

 ## Possible journal articles:
 1. [Verification of Convection-Allowing WRF Model Forecasts of the Planetary Boundary Layer Using Sounding Observations](https://journals.ametsoc.org/doi/full/10.1175/WAF-D-12-00103.1)
   - Coniglio, M.C., J. Correia, P.T.
 Marsh, and F. Kong, 2013